UKBMI Scale

 Ethnicity and BMI

-The NHS uses lower BMI thresholds for women of South Asian, Chinese, Black African and African-Caribbean family background.
+The NHS uses lower BMI thresholds for women of Asian, Middle Eastern, Black African and African-Caribbean family background.
 The healthy range becomes 18.5 to 22.9, overweight starts at 23 and obesity at 27.5.
 The reason is not cosmetic: these groups develop type 2 diabetes and cardiovascular disease at lower BMIs than White European populations, so the risk cut-offs are pulled earlier.
-This is based on NICE guidance, not opinion.

 When is BMI not enough on its own?